Shirromi-S/MTH4000/README.md

 # MTH4000
-Currently studying a Programming With Python module at University.
+Currently studying a Programming With Python module at Queen Mary University of London.